gerrywastaken/github-secrets-exporter/README.md

 Securely export your GitHub repository secrets.
 They're encrypted with your personal key, so only you can decrypt them.

+**WARNING**: If you are here because somebody is trying to add this to your repository. **STOP!**
+They are a almost certainly a scammer.
+Delete their PR.

+Additionally **nobody (not even you) ever needs to merge a pr with this in a workflow**.
+It is for temporary use only by repository OWNERS and by design does not and should not be merged.

 ## Why?

 GitHub Actions secrets are write-only by design.
 You can't read them through the UI or API.
 This makes it hard to: